 Democracy in America

 With New York gone, America’s economic and cultural life shifts to Chicago, Detroit, Philadelphia and Los Angeles.
-Without the interruption of the Great Depression, art, architecture, fashion and technology have progressed steadily from the Roaring Twenties, although the Cold War with Nazi Germany and Japan is giving way to more austere preferences.
+Without the interruption of the Great Depression, art, architecture, fashion and technology have progressed steadily from the Roaring Twenties, although the Cold War with Nazi Germany and Japan is giving way to more austere styles.

 A Monument to Democracy, designed by Millard Sheets, graces the Port of Los Angeles.
 Like the Statue of Liberty before it, it holds out the promise of a better future for the oppressed peoples of the world.